merik-ematic/mc-list-comparison/README.md

 ## Usage: (in the terminal)

+### 0. After you pull this repo. if your're updating this program

+  we will suggest you delete the `node_modules` folder and `npm install` again to align dependencies version.

 ### 1. Install Node.js and dependencies

   You can download and install node.js from [here](https://nodejs.org/en/download/) and install at least nodejs 10 or above, after installed switch to the tool folder and type: